beeNotice/kustomize-demo/README.md

 In this sample we are going to define common stuff.
 We'll also start to use the overlay structure.
 We are now referencing the `01_generator/base/kustomization.yaml` we used previously as resource.

+> 💡 We can also reference a Git resource instead of a local one: `https://github.com/beeNotice/kustomize-demo/01_generator/base`.

 ```sh
 # Show the output
 kubectl kustomize $KUSTOMIZE_DEMO/02_cross-cutting-fields/overlays/dev